awsdocs/aws-secrets-manager-docs/doc-source/rotating-secrets-required-permissions.md

   }
   ```

-  For security reasons, the trust policy created by Secrets Manager includes a `Resource` element that includes the Amazon Resource Name \(ARN\) of the Lambda function\.
-That results in anyone who assumes the role being able to invoke *only* the Lambda function that's associated with the role\.
+  For security reasons, the trust policy created by Secrets Manager includes a `Resource` element and includes the Amazon Resource Name \(ARN\) of the Lambda function\.
+Anyone who assumes the role can invoke *only* the Lambda function associated with the role\.
-+ **The *permissions policy* for the role that specifies what the assumer of the role can do\.** You must configure this policy to specify the permissions that Secrets Manager can use when it assumes the role by invoking the function\.
-There are two different policies, depending on the rotation strategy you want to implement\.
++ **The *permissions policy* for the role specifying the role of the assumer ** You must configure this policy to specify the permissions Secrets Manager can use when assuming the role by invoking the function\.
+Secrets Manager has two different policies available, depending on the rotation strategy to implement\.
-  + **Single user rotation**: The following example is suitable for a function that rotates a secret by signing in with the credentials that are stored in that secret, and changing its own password\.
+  + **Single user rotation**: The following example describes a function that rotates a secret by signing in with the credentials stored in the secret, and changing the password\.

     ```
     {